-For more than three decades, Ruffin Cordell has served the world’s most prominent brands as lead counsel in high-stakes, high-risk patent and trade secret litigation worldwide.
-He has averted billions in damages for his clients, fiercely protected their intellectual property and their market share, and shaped patent law in the process.
-Mr. Cordell’s career highlights include:
+For more than three decades, Ruffin Cordell has been lead counsel representing the world’s most prominent brands in multibillion-dollar, high-stakes, high-risk patent and trade secret litigation worldwide.

 Representing a Fortune 50 consumer electronics manufacturer as lead counsel in its worldwide, multi-billion dollar dispute with Qualcomm.

-Obtaining a limited exclusion order and cease and desist order at the International Trade Commission (ITC) for client Samsung.
+Obtaining a limited exclusion order and cease and desist order at the ITC for client Samsung.
 This gave Samsung a powerful marketplace advantage and negotiation advantage in its global dispute with Sharp Electronics.
 He also represented Samsung adverse to Ericsson in a series of highly publicized and hotly contested patent licensing disputes involving 24 mobile device patents in the Eastern District of Texas and at the ITC.

 Averting a $1 billion in damages claim against client Marvell Semiconductor by obtaining a verdict of no infringement in the Eastern District of Texas.